STEllAR-GROUP/tutorials/cscs2017/session3/README.md

     only root has int main called - to be discussed further
     * HPX_WITH_VC_DATAPAR: latest SIMD code option using Vc library

+    * HPX_WITH_NETWORKING - if disabled you get single node HPX

+        * ideal for MPI use (See thread pools later/tomorrow)
 ---
 ## Main HPX Build options #3
 * Thread options